pandafw/panda/panda-tube-wordpress/README.md

 Panda Tube WordPress
 ======================

-Panda Tube WordPress is a Web Service API client for WordPress.
+Panda Tube WordPress is a Web Service API client for WordPress (XML-RPC).